bww/go-config/README.md

 EXAMPLE_PASSWORD=password_name
 ```

-We might load this confirmation using the following illustrative snippet:
+We might load this configuration using something like the following:

 ```go
 import (